 What Can You Do With a Criminal Justice Corrections Degree?

-As the population of inmates rises, employment opportunities for correctional officers are expected to grow.
+As the population of inmates rises, opportunities for correctional officers are expected to grow.
 Positions for correctional officers are also created as new corrections facilities are built and existing facilities are expanded.
 The development of physical facilities depends largely on the budgets of state and local governments.

 The regular responsibility of a corrections officer is to monitor people who have been arrested and are waiting for trial, or who have been convicted and sentenced.
 The corrections officer's job is to keep facilities secure.
 He or she must take measures to prevent violence and inmate escapes.
 The authority enjoyed by a corrections officer exists only within the institution or facility in which he or she works and must not be exercised outside of the workplace.